Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: Conclusion

 \section{Conclusion}

-This paper formalizes a principled auditing pipeline for conversational agents and introduces \acrlong*{attackname}, an automated adversary that probes large‑language‑model assistants for violations of contextual integrity across multi‑turn dialogues.
-The framework unifies a task definition, an adaptive prompting policy, and a leakage oracle into a single testbed, allowing the empirical success rate of privacy attacks to be measured under controlled but realistic conditions.
-Experimental results on the proposed benchmark show that \acrlong*{attackname} achieves success probabilities as high as 75\% when the target attribute is disallowed only in certain contexts, thereby exposing systematic weaknesses that single‑turn jailbreak evaluations fail to reveal.
-Beyond establishing the vulnerability itself, the study uncovers {three} structural insights.
-First, leakage often proceeds through a chain of partial disclosures whose individual fragments appear innocuous, yet whose composition reconstructs sensitive information; the auditing procedure detects such gradual side‑channel releases by accumulating evidence over the entire dialogue history.
-Second, the probability of disclosure declines after several interaction rounds, suggesting that contemporary agent implementations adapt their refusal heuristics once the adversarial intent becomes salient, although the residual risk remains non‑negligible for dozens of turns. {Third, an analysis of the adversary's beliefs about the true value of the target suggests that a significant amount of information may be learned about the target even when the adversary fails to induce explicit disclosure of the target.} These findings imply that certification of privacy safeguards for LLM‑driven applications must move from point-wise prompt compliance toward longitudinal, context‑aware assessment.
+This paper formalizes an auditing pipeline for conversational agents and introduces \acrlong*{attackname}, an automated audit based on adversaries that probe LLM assistants for violations of contextual integrity, by unifying a task definition, an adaptive prompting policy, and a leakage oracle into a single testbed.
+This allows privacy leakages to be empirically examined under controlled but realistic conditions.
+Experimental results on the proposed benchmark show that conversational manipulation achieves success probabilities as high as 75\% in inducing contextually inappropriate disclosures, exposing systematic weaknesses that single‑turn jailbreak evaluations fail to reveal.
+Furthermore, the study uncovers {three} structural insights.
+First, leakage often proceeds through a chain of partial disclosures whose individual fragments appear innocuous, yet whose composition reconstructs sensitive information.
+Second, the probability of disclosure declines after several interaction rounds, suggesting that agent implementations adapt their refusal heuristics once the adversarial intent becomes salient, although the residual risk remains non‑negligible for dozens of turns. {Third, an analysis of the adversary's beliefs about the true value of the target suggests that a significant amount of information may be learned about the target even when the adversary fails to induce explicit disclosure of the target.} These findings imply that certification of privacy safeguards for LLM‑driven applications must move from point-wise prompt compliance toward longitudinal, context‑aware assessment.